 Widely celebrated in many Asian countries, Buddha’s birthday festival in Seoul, South Korea, was one of the highlights of our visit there.
 We took part in temple celebrations, Buddha blessings and washings, were awed by colorful lanterns and candles, and attended parades….
 Take the time to be part of Buddha’s birthday celebration.
 You won’t regret it.

 Of course, you’ll need to do a little research to find out on what day the birthday festival falls each year unless you know the Chinese lunar calendar by heart.
 The holiday is celebrated on the eighth day of the fourth month, according to that Chinese calendar, meaning Buddha’s birthday festival in Seoul can fall sometime between late April and late May.
 In 2015, it was May 25.
 I discovered this date prior to booking our flight there in 2015 and extended our stay a couple of days so we could experience the celebration.
-In 2016, it will be May 14.
-In 2017, the date is May 3.
-In 2018, plan on May 22.

 You’ll also need to be prepared for crowds at Buddha’s birthday festival in Seoul, and you’ll want to book any lodging and travel early.
 The day – also called the Festival of Lanterns or the Lotus Lantern Festival — is a public holiday as well as a time of celebration for 23 percent of the South Korean population that is Buddhist.
 A 1,300-year-old tradition celebrating the life and enlightenment of Buddhism’s founder Siddhartha Gautama, the lantern lighting is supposed to brighten the hearts of participants as well as brighten the world.
 We’re all for that!